Academic-ID/academicAI/Responsible AI in Academia.md

 - Test the AI on data from different time periods, cultural contexts, and demographics to its training set.
 - Assess performance across a range of temperatures and other model parameters.
-- Assess the consistency of the AI's performance across multiple runs with the same inputs and parameter settings.
+- Assess the AI's performance consistency across multiple runs with the same inputs and parameter settings.
 - Investigate whether the model exhibits inconsistencies or contradictions in its outputs.
 - Evaluate the AI's calibration - the extent to which its confidence scores align with its actual accuracy.
+- Utilise function/tool calling capabilities where possible.
+This will aid in receiving responses in a standardised format with lower chances of extraneous text being returned.
+- Ask the model to assess its confidence in its conclusions where relevant – make sure to review lower-confidence responses.

 3. **Interrogate decision-making processes**

 - Probe how the AI arrives at its outputs - look inside the black box as much as possible.
-- Use techniques like zero-shot prompts, few-shot prompts, and chain-of-thought prompting to elucidate the model's reasoning.
+- Play with different techniques like zero-shot prompts, few-shot prompts, and chain-of-thought prompting to explain the model's reasoning.
-- Examine attention weights, neuron activations, and embeddings to gain insight into the model's inner workings.
+- Examine attention weights, activations, and embeddings to gain insight into the model's inner workings.
 - Vary prompts and instructions to see how this changes the model's outputs and apparent reasoning.
-  - The existence of prompts (e.g. questions being asked) within the training data will skew results compared to novel questions, regardless of whether the semantic meanings are similar.
+- The existence of questions or other content within the model's training data will skew results.
+As such, it is better to formulate novel questions or scenarios measuring the same thing instead of using existing ones.
 - Pay close attention and interrogate output relating to niche topics.
 Check for accuracy and try to determine the source of obscure information returned.